Akhilesh-yadav680/Akhilesh-yadav680/README.md

 ## 🚀 About Me
 🎓 Pursuing B.Tech in **Computer Science Engineering (Data Science)** at Malla Reddy Engineering College (2022–2026).
-💡 Enthusiastic about **Machine Learning, Data Science, Blockchain, and Web Development**.
+💡 Passionate about **Machine Learning, Artificial Intelligence, Data Science, and Web Development**.
-🌱 Currently enhancing my skills in **AI/ML and Full-Stack Development**.
+🌱 Currently building projects in **AI/ML and Full-Stack Development**.
 🤝 Open to collaborations in **ML/AI, Data Analytics, and Web Projects**.
 📫 Reach me at **akhileshyadav52361@gmail.com**.